 - In the Command Center, select “observer” from the popup menu (or use the tab key).

-- Type ask turtle 0 [set color blue] and press return.
+ask turtle 0 [set color blue]and press return.

-Just as there are Turtle Monitors, there are also Patch Monitors.
-Patch monitors work very similarly to Turtle Monitors.
+Just as there are Turtle Monitors, there are also Patch Monitors, which work very similarly.

 Can you make a patch monitor and use it to change the color of a single patch?